angular-university/nestjs-course/README.md

     npm install
     npm run server

-This is a small Node REST API server.
+This launches a small Node REST API server, built using NestJs.
+Notice that this has a separate package.json, so you really need to run a second npm install from inside the rest-api directory.

 # To run the Development UI Server